Tuesday, January 28, 2014

 I had been to the souq on several occasions, but always with friends.
 This time, I was there on my own.
 I think I'd gone to find a birthday present for a friend.

 I stopped to look at something at one of the shops, and the proprietor, a Moroccan fellow wearing a brown jalaba, grabbed me by the arm and started trying to sell me to another fellow there.
 They were arguing in Moroccan Arabic about how many Dirham I was worth.

-Of course, at age 13, nothing much fazed me.
+Of course, as a teenager, nothing much fazed me.
 I punched the guy in the arm, and just the sheer surprise of it all caused him to let me go.
 I ran off, and that was that.

 One of these days, I'm going to go back to Morocco, and I'm going to make a special stop at the Medina in Tangier.
 I'm looking forward to it.